 \begin{prop} An integral domain $\mathbb{O}$ with a function $d : \mathbb{O} \setminus \lbrace 0 \rbrace \to \mathbb{N}_0$ s.t. for all $\alpha,\beta \in \mathbb{O} \setminus \lbrace 0 \rbrace$ there are $\gamma,\delta \in \mathbb{O}$ with $\alpha = \beta \gamma + \delta$ and $\delta=0$ or $d(\delta)<d(\beta)$ is principal.
 More precise: A non-zero ideal of such an integral domain is generated by an element with minimal value of $d$. \end{prop} \begin{proof} For an ideal $I \ne (0)$ of $\mathbb{O}$ choose an element $\beta \in I \setminus \lbrace 0 \rbrace$ with minimal $d(\beta)$.
 For every $\alpha \in I$ there are $\gamma,\delta \in \mathbb{O}$ like in the assertion.
 Since $\delta = \alpha - \beta \gamma \in I$ it must hold $\delta = 0$ because of the minimality.
 This shows $I = (\beta)$. \end{proof}

 \begin{ex} a) The most popular principal ideal domain is $\mathbb{Z}$.
-This can be shown fairly easy by help of euclidean division (of integers with remainder) whereby $d$ in Proposition \ref{prop_euclideanDomain} is chosen as the absolute value function.
-According to B\'ezout's theorem it holds $(\beta_1,...,\beta_k) = (\textnormal{gcd}(\beta_1,...,\beta_k))$ for integers $(\beta_1,...,\beta_k)$ not all zero.
+This can be shown fairly easy by help of integer division with remainder whereby $d$ in Proposition \ref{prop_euclideanDomain} is chosen as the absolute value function.
+According to B\'ezout's theorem it holds $(\beta_1,...,\beta_k) = (\textnormal{gcd}(\beta_1,...,\beta_k))$ for integers $\beta_1,...,\beta_k$ not all zero.
 Hereby 'gcd' means the greatest natural number dividing the given arguments.